 Endpoint

-Composite of death, myocardial infarction, stroke, or non-procedure-related major bleeding at 30 days
+Composite of death, myocardial infarction, stroke, or non-CABG-related major bleeding at 30 days

 Tailored to your role